 Ministry of Health (MOH) Regulation No. 033/12 states that food additive production, importation and circulation require a distribution license from the Head of the Indonesian National Agency for Food and Drug Control.
 Under BPOM Regulation No. 11/2019, there are 26 groups of food additives, and each group has several types of food additives.
-The list of permitted food additives, except for flavoring category, and maximum limits can be obtained in attachment I & II6.
+The list of permitted food additives, except for flavorings, and their maximum limits can be obtained in attachment I & II6.
 To use a food additive that is not on the list, a permit must be obtained from the Head of BPOM.
-BPOM Regulation No. 13/2020 explains the ingredient type, groups and the usage of flavoring additives, including flavoring adjunct.
-The BPOM Regulation No. 23/2016 regulates the inclusion of "without food additive" on the label and food advertising.
+BPOM Regulation No. 13/2020 explains the ingredient type, groups, and the usage of flavoring additives, including flavoring adjuncts.
+BPOM Regulation No. 23/2016 regulates the inclusion of the term "without food additives" on labels and in food advertising.